 Meet The Team

-Victoria has spent over 20 years as a therapist bringing a holistic approach to the field of mental health, both within the NHS as well as charitable and private organisations.
-Now taking this experience into the field of Wilderness Therapy.
+Passionate about nature and supporting others on their journeys of self discovery and empowerment.
+Victoria has spent over 20 years as a holistic therapist working in the field of mental health and holistic wellbeing, both within the NHS as well as charitable and private organisations.

-Over the last few of years, alongside home educating my son I have also been training in Wilderness Therapy and Celebrancy with the intention of bringing more of the sacred to peoples lives through the natural world as well as developing the therapeutic services I offer to young people and vulnerable adults.”
+Over the last few of years, alongside home educating my son I have also been training in Wilderness Therapy and Celebrancy with the intention of bringing more of the sacred to peoples lives through the natural world as well as developing the therapeutic services I offer to younger and more vulnerable people.

 Dr Paul Willet